pepkit/data.pephub/README.md

 Data stores for the [pephub](https://github.com/pepkit/pephub) server.
 All PEPs hosted with pephub can be located here.
 New PEP's are added via pull requests to this repository.

 ## Repository Structure
-All PEPs are stored in the following format: `{namespace}/{project}`.
-PEP's are stored inside individual namespace folders that represent teams/organizations/labs.
-Inside each namespace will be folders that correspond to each unique PEP:
+PEPs are stored in this reopsitory under a hierarchical folder structure, `{namespace}/{project}/`.
+Namespace folders represent teams/organizations/labs.
+Inside each namespace folder, individual folders correspond to each PEP.
+For example:

 ```
 ├── ChangLab